Obstacles Salespeople Face when Trying to be Customer-Centric

 - “It took way too long to get a sales idea approved, like over a week.
 I thought, ‘What are you doing?’
 Can’t you just read this and tell if it’s compliant or not and let me know if I can use it?”

 - “We didn’t get the materials to give to advisors until a week into the product launch.
-It’s hard to put a number on the impact that that caused in our sales, but we definitely feel like it hindered our ability to go out there and sell it or have those advisors discuss with their clients, because they didn’t have any material to really talk to them about.
+It’s hard to put a number on the impact that caused in our sales, but we definitely feel like it hindered our ability to go out there and sell it or have those advisors discuss with their clients because they didn’t have any material to really talk to them about.
 Then you have communication problems.”

 - “I’ll ask, ‘Can we get this approved?’
 Then go to the marketing department who says, ’No, that’s not compliant.’
 They won’t let us.
-I don’t delve into why it’s not working, because I just don’t have the time to figure out why.
+I won’t delve into why it’s not working, because I just don’t have the time to figure out why.
 It just doesn’t seem to be an issue that we can get through.”

 Salespeople struggle to get the right communications to the right person at the right time, due to ineffective marketing and compliance processes.
 In a world where investors and their advisors expect information at their fingertips, firms lose to competitors who are faster.
 Asset managers are learning that they can’t compete solely on performance; they must provide added value to differentiate themselves.
 One way is to provide value is through timely communications.

 I recently conducted an interview with Andrew Corn, CEO of E5A Integrating Marketing.
 In our interview, he talks about professionalism as a strategic asset.
 “The more professional you run your business, the more it is a strategic advantage.
 If all things are equal on performance, I’m going to allocate to the firm that communicates the best and handles me in the most professional manner.
 Believe me, getting marketing materials out quickly — three days versus 10 business days — that’s a no-brainer advantage.
 The firm that is seven days faster is far more professional than the other.
 We’re at the point where you can tap on your smartphone and summon a car, get a price, and track your trip every step of the way.
 That kind of ‘Uberization’ is showing up in every facet of our life, including investing.
-Getting information in real time is the expectation.”
+Getting information in real-time is the expectation.”

 How successful firms overcome it: